rusben/dam-m6/docs/m2-uf4/m2-uf4nf1.md

-# Introduccio a les Bases de Dades Orientades A Objectes
+# Introducció a les Bases de Dades Orientades A Objectes

 ## Paradigma d'orientació a objectes